voussoir/else/Dodgy/README.md

 Arena walls may be boobytrapped.
 Running alongside a wall may result in death/stun to disincentivize this tactic

 Save game scores in db

-Exclamators should not be able to fall into the same tile

 Hats.